usnistgov/dpp-devid/README.md

 # dpp-devid

-Scripts to onboard a device with Device certificates.
+Scripts to onboard a device using DPP with Device certificates.
 This requires the fork of hostap with support for iDevID which is available here.

     https://github.com/ranganathanm/hostap

 Please clone and build it.
-This is just the User Interface.
+This repository publishes a user interface, certificates and script to test out DPP.

-Install zbar-tools (for reading qr codes -- configurator only)
+Configurator: Install zbar-tools (for reading qr codes -- configurator only)

         sudo apt-get install zbar-tools
         sudo apt-get install libzbar-dev

-Install the python wrapper for zbar and the python image library to read qr codes (configurator only )
+COnfigurator: Install the python wrapper for zbar and the python image library to read qr codes (configurator only )

         pip install Pillow
         pip install zbarlight

+Configurator: Install pyside (for GUI -- configurator only)

+         sudo apt-get install python-pyside

-Install netifaces to read the network interface MAC address
+Configurator and Enrolle: Install netifaces to read the network interface MAC address

         pip install netifaces

-Install pyside (for GUI -- configurator only)

-         sudo apt-get install python-pyside

-Enrolle : copy wpa_supplicant.example into wpa_supplicant.orig, Edit wpa_supplicant.orig
+Enrollee: copy wpa_supplicant.example into wpa_supplicant.orig, Edit wpa_supplicant.orig
-and point it at the IDEVID certificate.
+and point it at the DevId certificate.

          cd scripts/enrollee
 	 cp wpa_supplicant.example wpa_supplicant.orig

+Enrollee: Start the enrolle as follows.

+         cd scripts/enrollee
+         # preserve the contents of wpa_supplicant so we can see what DPP did
+         cp wpa_supplicant.conf.orig wpa_supplicant.conf
+         # Start the enrollee
+         sudo python enrollee.py --if wlan1 --pkey /home/pi/dpp-devid/test/DevID50/DevIDSecrets/IDevID50.key.der --cf ./wpa_supplicant.conf

 ## Notes ##